pangeo-data/pangeo/docs/quickstart.rst

   use_cases/index

-A great for novices to learn how to use Pangeo is to start from one of these use cases and modify it for your needs.
+A great way for novices to learn how to use Pangeo is to start from one of these use cases and modify it for your needs.
 Many of the use cases are pre-loaded on the Pangeo deployments listed below.